 Conclusion

 Creating safe and reliable applications for iOS is not an easy task.
-Mobile applications with all their functions are an integral part of almost everyone's life, so it is crucial that we, the developers, treat security and, consequently, user data with the utmost attention.
+Mobile solutions with all their functions are an integral part of almost everyone's life, so it is crucial that we, the developers, treat security and, consequently, user data with the utmost attention.